weaveworks/weave/site/how-it-works.md

 ### Crypto

-Weave can be configures to encrypt both the data passing over the TCP connections and the payloads of UDP packets sent between peers.
+Weave can be configured to encrypt both the data passing over the TCP connections and the payloads of UDP packets sent between peers.
 This is accomplished using the [NaCl](http://nacl.cr.yp.to/) crypto libraries, employing Curve25519, XSalsa20 and Poly1305 to encrypt and